-Human factors is a specialized branch of psychology that is focused on applying psychological principles to building work environments that boost employee productivity while curbing occupational safety hazards.
-Human factors psychologists also use their expertise to explore ways people interact with products to develop product designs that:
+What is human factors psychology?
+Human factors is a specialized branch of psychology.
+It is focused on applying psychological principles to building work environments that boost employee productivity while curbing occupational safety hazards.
+What does a human factors psychologist do?
+Human factors psychologists use their expertise to explore ways people interact with products to develop product designs that:

 Types of Human Factors Degrees